piccolomo/plotext/docs/source/axis.rst

 Selecting an axis
 -----------------

-Many plotext functions take an ``axis`` parameter — and, when the choice is ambiguous, a ``side`` parameter — to choose which axis they apply to.
+Many plotext methods take an ``axis`` parameter — and, when the choice is ambiguous, a ``side`` parameter — to choose which axis they apply to.

 The ``axis`` parameter accepts: